100 % LEGAL SECURITY: USED SOFTWARE FROM SOFTWARE BROKER

 The software was brought into circulation in the EU legally and based on a valid contract

-The previous owner has purchased the license legally
+The previous owner has purchased the licence legally

 The vendor has received adequate payment for their product according to the market

-The software license is valid for an unlimited period
+The software licence is valid for an unlimited period

-For volume licenses, a statement of deletion from the original owner is required
+For volume licences, a statement of deletion from the original owner is required

 The entire chain of ownership can be proven